phyomauk/ansible-lab/README.md

 cd keys
 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```
-3. Copy below variable values and paste it in all.yml file, and update only the smtp variable values with your smtp values<br />
+3. Copy below variable values and paste it in all.yml file inside of group_vars folder, and update only the smtp variable values with your smtp values<br />
 Variables:
 ```
 ansible_user: ansible